 - Kerry Murray – Director of Economic Development Town of Torbay and lead on the Killick Coast Transit study

-- David Brake – Founder of the Essential Transit Association
+- David Brake – Member of the Essential Transit Association

 - Myles Russell – Founder of Streets are for People